jemingzhu-song/improved-task-tracker/README.md

 🎟 A minimal and clean task tracker

-The same task tracker application, but built with a React/Typescript Frontend and a Kotlin/Spring Boot Backend!
+The same task tracker application, but built with a React/Typescript Frontend and a Kotlin/Spring Boot Backend, with a PostgreSQL database!

+Note: This application has been Dockerised!
+Instructions to run this on your local machine:

+1. Make sure you have docker installed on your machine.
+1. In the root directory, run the command:
+      > docker-compose up
+   This will generate 3 containers:
+    - "improved_task_tracker_frontend_c": Container for the frontend of this application
+    - "improved_task_tracker_backend_c": Container for the backend of this application
+    - "improved_task_tracker_db_c": Container for the database (PostgreSQL) of this application
+2. Open a browser, and go to the URL: "localhost:3000".
+3. The application should be running!